 Test Automation Using Selenium

 Selenium is a test tool that automates tests.
-With the Selenium-IDE that also has a Firefox extension, you can easily automate your tests without learning any required programming languages.
+You can use multiple programming languages like Java, C#, Python etc to create Selenium Test Scripts.
+And also with the Selenium-IDE that also has a Firefox extension, you can easily automate your tests without learning any required programming languages.

 - supports regression tests.

 - Selenium IDE: a tool with a Firefox extension to create test commands.
 Using the Selenium IDE, test cases are recorded and executed so that reusable test commands are generated.

 - Selenium RC: allows multiple tests to be performed continuously and works with a Selenium RC server.